ivorking/textfire/README.md

-textFIRE!
+## textFIRE!
 (c) 2018
 by Ivor King

 This is a tribute game to classic 90s Amiga games, e.g. Menace and Xenon II Meglablast.
-It is based on the Phaser 3 framework.
+It uses the Phaser3 Javascript framework.

-**CONTROLS**
+## Controls

 cursor keys - movement
 space - fire
 p - pause

-**GRAPHICS**
+## Graphics

-This game is optimised to run on the following systems:
+textFIRE is optimised to run on the following 64-bit configuration (current versions):
-Chrome (current version),
-Windows 10,
-Linux Kubuntu
+**Chrome**
+**Windows 10**

-Running on Mac has resulted in poor game performance and choppy sprite movement depending on hardware configuration.
+Running on Mac & Linux has resulted in poor game performance and choppy sprite movement depending on hardware configuration.

+## Technologies

+Technologies used for the project included:
+* Javascript (ES5)
+* Phaser3
+* Dom-to-image
+* jQuery
+* GitHub
+* Webpack
+* Yarn

+## Challenges

+An early challenge was deciding whether to use Phaser2 or 3.
+When I started the project for GA, Phaser3 had just been released.
+While it provided numerous advantages, it also had almost no documentation or tutorials for new functionality.
+It also saw a fundamental redesign of handling game state.
+This meant existing tutorials were difficult to follow, and I had to look at source Phaser.js code to work out which functions to use.
+Many Phaser2 functions and uses had been deprecated.
+I nonetheless went with Phaser3 to ensure the project would remain current for future updates and to take advantage of newer functionality.

+Another challenge was allowing the user to enter the name of their ship, and then using this as a texture for the ship sprite.
+Phaser3 didn't have a way of readily achieving this,and because of its control of the game loop, I had to use a dom-to-image library to achieve this.
+The final challenge was the starfield and updating star positions with the main game loop.

+## Support during project development

 Thanks to the wonderful GA crew, particularly Joel, John and Theo, for all their patience and assistance to get this working!
+Also thanks to John Goldmen for help integrating Dom-to-image into this project.